 There are two different types of patrols, the competition and the non-competition.
 This is a distinction only for the ease of timetabling with the competition members having Surf Life Saving competitions to attend regularly.

 For those members who are not allocated to a specific patrol, you are welcome and encouraged to come down and patrol whenever it suits you, your participation would be a fantastic addition to the patrol teams.

-This year patrols commence on November 26th 2016 and continue through to April 17th 2017.
+This year patrols commence on 28th November 2020 and continue through to April 18th 2021.
 Patrol teams and rosters will be finalised by mid-November and published on the club website and emailed to all members.
-Members will also be able to view their patrol roster and previous patrol hours by logging into their Lifesaving Online account.
+Members will also be able to view their patrol roster and previous patrol hours by logging into their Members Portal account.

 If members have any queries regarding their patrols they should contact us via our contact form with the subject line: patrols.